Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### Can I delegate to a validator outside of the active set?

-You can still delegate to a validator even if they do not appear on Terra Station.
-Simply add the terravaloper address of your desired validator to the end of the following URL:
+You can still delegate to a validator even if they do not appear on Daodiseo Station.
+Simply add the daodiseovaloper address of your desired validator to the end of the following URL:

 `https://station.terra.money/validator/<terravaloper-address>`

-Ask your validator for their terravaloper address.
+Ask your validator for their daodiseovaloper address.

 Be careful when delegating to validators outside of the active set.
 Some inactive validators may be jailed or are no longer supported.
 Station only displays active or recently active validators who are able to participate in consensus.

 ### Is there a faucet?

-Use the [Terra faucet](https://faucet.terra.money/) to obtain coins for the testnet.
+Use the [Daodiseo faucet](https://faucet.daodiseo.money/) to obtain coins for the testnet.

 ### Is there a minimum amount of Luna that must be staked to be an active (bonded) validator?